-- Schools will, to the extent possible, operate the School Breakfast Program. - Schools will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation, including "grab-and-go or second chance breakfast. - Schools that serve breakfast to students will notify parents and students of the availability of the School Breakfast Program. - Schools will encourage parents to provide a healthy breakfast for their children through newsletter articles, take-home materials, or other means.
+- Schools will, to the extent possible, operate the School Breakfast Program.
+To increase participation different options are available in several schools: Breakfast in Classroom, Grab & Go Breakfast & 2nd chance breakfast. - Schools will, to the extent possible, arrange bus schedules and utilize methods to serve school breakfasts that encourage participation, including "grab-and-go or second chance breakfast. - Schools that serve breakfast to students will notify parents and students of the availability of the School Breakfast Program. - Schools will encourage parents to provide a healthy breakfast for their children through newsletter articles, take-home materials, or other means.

 Free and Reduced-priced Meals.
 We are a CEP District and provide free meals to all students.
 Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price meals.
-Toward this end, schools may utilize electronic identification and payment systems; promote the availability of school meals to all students and/or use nontraditional methods for serving school meals, such as "grab-and-go" breakfast.
+Toward this end, schools utilize electronic identification and payment systems; promote the availability of school meals to all students and/or use nontraditional methods for serving school meals, such as "grab-and-go" breakfast.